-- Send in CASC application form with supporting documents to check with HMRC that the new company is suitable for CASC status (this is an optional checking service provided by HMRC).
+- Send in CASC application form with supporting documents to check with us that the new company is suitable for CASC status (this is an optional checking service provided by us).

-If your club is no longer suitable for CASC status under the rules introduced in 2015 you’ll need to contact HMRC.
+If your club is no longer suitable for CASC status under the rules introduced in 2015 you’ll need to contact us.
 Some clubs that deregister will have to pay a deregistration charge based on the value of the club’s chargeable assets for capital gains purposes.
-HMRC can advise you whether or not this charge applies.
+We can advise you whether or not this charge applies.

 - Make any necessary changes to the memorandum and articles and/or to the new company’s structure or operations.

-- Transfer assets and activities from the old club to the new company after dealing with any outstanding tax matters e.g. filing final Gift Aid claims and CT returns with HMRC.
+- Transfer assets and activities from the old club to the new company after dealing with any outstanding tax matters for example filing final Gift Aid claims and CT returns with us.

-- Tell HMRC that the old unincorporated association no longer exists.
+- Tell us that the old unincorporated association no longer exists.